Columbanus: Lombardy (612–615)

 Later, he reveals charges against the Papacy so as to encourage Boniface to make concessions:

-Columbanus' deference towards Rome is sufficiently clear, calling the pope "his Lord and Father in Christ", the "Chosen Watchman", and the "First Pastor, set higher than all mortals".
-At the same time, he abrogated Petrine succession for his own churches, asserting "we Irish, inhabitants of the world’s edge, are disciples of Saints Peter and Paul and of all the disciples" and that "the unity of faith has produced in the whole world a unity of power and privilege."
+Columbanus' deference towards Rome is sufficiently clear, calling the pope "his Lord and Father in Christ", the "Chosen Watchman", and the "First Pastor, set higher than all mortals", also asserting that "we Irish, inhabitants of the world’s edge, are disciples of Saints Peter and Paul and of all the disciples" and that "the unity of faith has produced in the whole world a unity of power and privilege."

 King Agilulf gave Columbanus a tract of land called Bobbio between Milan and Genoa near the Trebbia river, situated in a defile of the Apennine Mountains, to be used as a base for the conversion of the Lombard people.
 The area contained a ruined church and wastelands known as Ebovium, which had formed part of the lands of the papacy prior to the Lombard invasion.
 Columbanus wanted this secluded place, for while enthusiastic in the instruction of the Lombards he preferred solitude for his monks and himself.
 Next to the little church, which was dedicated to Peter the Apostle, Columbanus erected a monastery in 614.
 Bobbio Abbey at its foundation followed the Rule of Saint Columbanus, based on the monastic practices of Celtic Christianity.
 For centuries it remained the stronghold of orthodoxy in northern Italy.

 Death

-During the last year of his life, Columbanus received messenges from King Chlothar II, inviting him to return to Burgundy, now that his enemies were dead.
+During the last year of his life, Columbanus received messages from King Chlothar II, inviting him to return to Burgundy, now that his enemies were dead.
 Columbanus did not return, but requested that the king should always protect his monks at Luxeuil Abbey.
 He prepared for death by retiring to his cave on the mountainside overlooking the Trebbia river, where, according to a tradition, he had dedicated an oratory to Our Lady.
 Columbanus died at Bobbio on 21 November 615 and is buried there.